Isabel Pass

-Isabel Pass (sometimes Delta River Pass) is a 40 mile long gap in the eastern section of the Alaska Range which serves as a corridor for the Richardson Highway about 11 miles from Paxson.
+Isabel Pass (sometimes Delta River Pass) (/ˈɑːtnə/; Dzeł Ghatgge, "between the mountains") is a 40 mile long gap in the eastern section of the Alaska Range which serves as a corridor for the Richardson Highway about 11 miles from Paxson.
 It is named after Isabelle Barnette, the wife of E. T. Barnette, who helped found Fairbanks.
 The pass separates four regions, the Tanana Valley to the north, the Delta Mountains to the east, Copper River Basin to the south, and the Hayes Range to the west.

 It is one of three highway passes of the Alaska Range, the others being Windy Pass for the George Parks Highway and Mentasta Pass for the Tok Cut-Off.

 Geography

 Isabel Pass is also known as the Delta River Valley or the Delta River Pass.
 It is approximately bounded by Phelan Creek sourced by the Gulkana Glacier at the south, to Donnelly Dome to the north.
 The area has been heavily affected by various glaciations.
 Castner Glacier is located on its southern end.

 It is one of the drainage divides of the Alaska Range.
 To the north, is the Yukon River drainage that flows into the Bering Sea, and to the south is the Copper River drainage that flows into the Pacific Ocean.
 The Delta River, a tributary to the Tanana River, is the primary river that flows through the pass.
 The area around the pass is dominated by peaks of up to 9000 feet above sea level, some of which have glaciers.

 The area is also geologically active.
 The Denali Fault approximately bisects the pass, near Miller Creek, just south of Canwell Glacier.
 There is also evidence of jökulhlaups caused by surging glaciers temporarily damming the Delta River and/or its tributaries.
 Rain driven flash flooding and landslides are also known to occur.